 Students with Disabilities

 Just as cultures differ, so do disability accommodations and perceptions.
 The key for any study abroad participant is flexibility.
 Students are encouraged to communicate their needs and consider alternative ways to meet them.
-Disability Services and the Office of Study Abroad are here to assist you before and during your trip abroad.
+Disability Services and Study Abroad & Global Engagement are here to assist you before and during your trip abroad.

 Quick Tips for Students with Disabilities Going Abroad

 - Disclose your disability needs to program staff early, so appropriate arrangements and reasonable accommodations can be made in advance.

 - Remember that other cultures may provide disability access in a different way—learn about what types of accommodation are typically provided in your host country, and be flexible and open to different ways of accommodating your disability.